 Rest and Play

-Children in the half day class are invited to stay for Rest and Play in the afternoons for the price of $10 per day.
-24 hour notice is required to register your child for Rest and Play.
+Children in the half day class are invited to stay for Rest and Play in the afternoons for the price of $15 per day.
+24 hour notice is required to register your child for Rest and Play and payment must be sent prior to your child’s stay.
 Please be sure to send a nap mat to school with your child on these occasions.
 Rest and Play will dismiss through the carpool line with the full day students.

 After School Care